Azure/FTALive-Sessions/content/networking/private-endpoints/overview.md

 **From your VNET or on-prem network to the Private Endpoint:** This connectivity and routing is similar to other traffic within and between VNETs or from on-prem to your VNET.
 If you already have these traffic flows working, you will not need to take additional steps.

-**From the Private Endpoint to the PaaS service:** This is handled for you.
-You associate the PaaS service with the Private Endpoint and the platform takes care of this for you.
+**From the Private Endpoint to the PaaS service:** You associate the PaaS service with the Private Endpoint and the platform takes care of this for you.

 ## DNS